 Today I visited Les Pralines Belges in Perth’s Trinity Arcade for the first time in years.
 I was so excited to see the old chocolate cafe still there.
 In spite of Perth’s changes, it is comforting to know that some things stay the same.

-I couldn’t resist my old favourites as soon as I had clapped eyes on them: I bought a bag each of Leonida’s Gianduja and dark chocolate-coated candied peel (if you haven’t tried Gianduja before, it’s almond & hazelnut praline and tastes like a mini bar of Nutella).
-Enveloped lovingly in clear cellophane bags, these precious Belgian treats make my heart sing with each bite.
-Totally worth the $23.50 for both.
+I couldn’t resist my old favourites as soon as I had clapped eyes on them: I bought a bag each of Leonida’s Gianduja [if you haven’t tried Gianduja before, it’s almond & hazelnut praline and tastes like a mini bar of Nutella] and dark chocolate-coated candied peel.
+These precious Belgian treats make my heart sing with each bite.
+Totally worth the $23.50.
 Oh, and then of course there was the bonus stick of choc-coated candied lemon peel for the road [thanks, Robert :)].

 Priced by most gourmet shops at $14.95-$17.50 for a tiny little plasticky box-type arrangement [ok, it’s 450g, so not as small as it first looks], the lokum (sweet rose delight) from Malouf’s Mezza is not cheap.
 It is, however, utterly delicious.